Receive updates on our range of cultural tours and music festivals via email:

 Classics Fellow at Balliol College, Oxford for almost forty years, widely travelled in Greece and a specialist on Greek drinking customs and the history of pleasure in general.
 Author of Early Greece, The Greek City and In vino veritas and over a hundred articles, mainly on Greek history.
 He was history editor of the Oxford History of the Classical World, and is a regular contributor to the Times Literary Supplement.

-Senior lecturer in Architectural History at the University of Bath, specialising in urban and architectural history of Early Modern Italy.
+Currently Chair and Professor of Art History and Visual Culture at the University of Exeter and was previously Senior Lecturer in Architectural History at the University of Bath, specialising in urban and architectural history of Early Modern Italy.
 He obtained his PhD at the Courtauld Institute and has held fellowships at the University of Warwick, the Medici Archive Project, and Harvard University’s Villa I Tatti (Florence).
 He has published widely including the award-winning Siena: Constructing the Renaissance City.

 Art historian, lecturer and writer.
 As well as being a specialist in 19th-century British art, he has a deep interest in Sicily, its architecture and political and social history.
 A graduate of the Courtauld Institute, he has organised various exhibitions including Pre-Raphaelite Vision: Truth to Nature (Tate Britain 2004).
 His interest in John Ruskin led to the MRT tour ‘Ruskin’s Venice’, and he is currently working on an exhibition of Ruskin’s drawings for venues in Canada and Scotland.